 Packing for your stay at the Art of Animation hotel is made easier with my list of what to bring to Disney World, including the best ponchos for Disney World, the best backpack for Disney World, the best shoes for Disney World and the best cooling towels for Disney World.

-In addition to those park essentials, however, you should make sure to bring your Magic Bands that get mailed to you ahead of time after you make your selections on My Disney Experience (or you can pick them up at the desk), or you can buy them ahead of time and then accessorize them with loads of cool accessories like these ones.
+In addition to those park essentials, however, you should make sure to bring your Magic Bands that get mailed to you ahead of time after you make your selections on My Disney Experience (or you can pick them up at the desk), or you can buy them ahead of time and then accessorize them with loads of cool accessories.

 I also always like to make sure I have a mesh bag for dirty clothes in a hotel room like this one, a safety device like this one to put up against the door at night, and a toiletry travel bag like this one that has so many separate compartments to help keep things organized.